jinjehr/jinjehr.github.io/_tabs/about.md

 This is jinphil Choi, who are learning **DB, Security etc.** in university

 - I start this blog to record my study history and share what I have learned.
-- I can speak Korean, English, Deutsch(maybe🧐)
+- I can speak Korean, English, Deutsch(maybe?🧐)
 - Will be updated this blog continuously.
 Thx for watching my blog :)

 ### <u>Info & Contact</u>